profile-match/pm-core/README.md

 ## Requirements

 * Mysql server running on localhost on the port 3306 (default port).
-The root password should be root.
+The user used is imp with imp as password.
 * A Database called IMP on this server

 ## build / deployment